 This article explains how to confirm your current system status as well as where to get updates during a service incident.

-Our System Status Page enables you to see the current status of your Zendesk products at any time.
+The Zendesk Status Page enables you to see the current status of your Zendesk products at any time.
 This is where we announce major service incidents and provide status updates for our products and services.
-When you first arrive on the page, enter your Zendesk Support subdomain into the request box and click “Check” to see the current status of the products and services available to you.
 During major service incidents, we typically update the system status page about every 30 minutes with the latest status information until the issue is resolved.

 Help Center Article